Gepetto/cpcc2_tiago/README.md

 colcon build --cmake-args ' -DCMAKE_BUILD_TYPE=RELEASE'
 ```

-This should start building the cpcc2_tiago package, it take a few minutes.
+This should start building the cpcc2_tiago package, it takes a few minutes.
 After the build is done you can

 ```bash